PDES-MAS/PDES-MAS.github.io/about.md

 - Georgios Theodoropoulos

 ## Team
-A number of people have contributed to the development of PDES-MAS:
+A number of people have contributed to the development of PDES-MAS over the years:

 - Mike Lees
 - Ton Oguara